ECO-Qube/capi-gce-demo/archived/README.md

-This directory contains two files [cpu-scheduling-demo](cpu-scheduling-demo.md) and [intel-scheduler-walkthrough](intel-scheduler-walkthrough.md).
-They contain some information about how to configure the scheduler in an outdated/hacky way and should be read only for reference reasons.
+This folder contains some information about how to configure the scheduler in an outdated/hacky way and should be read only for reference in case there is no better source of information.